AILAB-CEFET-RJ/rna-cdroput/README.md

 ## ANN Custom Dropout
-Machine Learning methods to improve cosmological redshifts estimation.
+Machine Learning methods for cosmological redshift estimation.

 ### Datasets
+This project uses the public Kaggle and COIN(Happy/Teddy) datasets.
+All datasets are dowloaded from the public source and saved loacally.

 ### Experiments
+[ ... describe all experiments executed in paper (run_all.sh)  ... ]

 ### Requirements
-Requires Python 3.6+ to run.

-All project dependency are in `requirements.txt` file.
+Requires Python 3.6+ to run and all project dependencies are in `requirements.txt` file.

 To install all dependencies, run as follows